Rovniy/tabs-broadcast/README.md

 <hr>

 ### `destroy(): void`
-Destroy the BroadcastChannel.
+Destroy the **BroadcastChannel**.
 Messages will no longer be received.
 ```javascript
 tabsBroadcast.destroy();
 ```